 Stone and Concrete

 Sweep your stone or concrete with a dry broom to remove dust, debris, as well as standing water.
 To clean stone, use a pH-neutral stone cleaner.
 For concrete, mild dish soap and water will do the trick.
 For an extra-deep clean, scrub the hardscaping with a push broom.
 Repair cracks or other damage to prevent further splintering.
 Apply a sealant every two to three years, especially in high-traffic areas.

 When it comes to structural integrity, water damage is always a concern.
 Check for damaged mortar and make any necessary repairs immediately.
 Clean your brick with a hose and scrub brush or power washer.

 If your wrought-iron fence is rusted or has chipped, a fresh coat of paint can help prevent further deterioration.
 Use a wire brush to clear away any remaining rust and sand the fence to remove chipped paint.
 When re-painting, wipe down the surface and use rust-inhibiting primer and paint.
 Spray products are usually a good option for wrought iron because of the many decorative details that can make a painting with a brush difficult.

 Is Hardscape Maintenance a DIY Project?

 Thankfully, most maintenance projects are an easy addition to most homeowners’ to-do lists.
 But, when it comes to repairing extensive damage or full replacements, it’s best to contact a professional outdoor contractor.
-Outdoor contractors know what it takes to effectively build a strong and durable hardscape feature.
+Outdoor living contractors know what it takes to build a strong and durable hardscape feature.
 They can help you select the right materials for your property and ensure the safety of your new build.

-Like the rest of your yard, you want to keep your hardscape functional, safe and pristine.
-A little maintenance can go a long way in protecting your investment and prolonging the life of one of your home’s best features.
+Like the rest of your yard, you want to keep your hardscape functional and safe.
+Maintenance can go a long way in protecting your investment and life of one of your home’s best features.